A History of the Book of Common Prayer: Background

 William Maskell wrote The Ancient Liturgy of the Church of England, an early work of modern liturgiology to England.

 Liturgical studies of the Book of Common Prayer, the legally mandated book for liturgical worship in the Church of England, began with John Boys in the early 17th century.
 Several other figures – including Hamon L'Estrange, Anthony Sparrow, and Thomas Elborow – published histories of the prayer book later in the century.
 John Cosin's studies of the prayer book analysed its development out of medieval liturgical books of the Use of Sarum, while Charles Wheatly emphasized the novelty of the prayer book's rites and the influence of the English Reformation.

-In 1832, theologian William Palmer released Origines Liturgicae, reintroducing the study of liturgy to England.
+In 1832, the theologian William Palmer released Origines Liturgicae, reintroducing the study of liturgy to England.
 Over the next 50 years, a variety of new studies and reprinted editions of medieval English liturgical books and the Book of Common Prayer appeared.
 Palmer's work was appraised as "virtually an eighteenth-century book" by later Anglican liturgist Stanley Morison, who noted the influence of studies by the French Edmond Martène and Italian Francesco Antonio Zaccaria from the preceding century.
 Morison credited William Maskell's 1844 The Ancient Liturgy of the Church of England for initiating a modern form of English liturgical studies.
 The 1844 book, published by William Pickering at Chiswick Press, established the stylistic form followed by the next five decades of these studies.

 Francis Procter was born in 1812 and studied at St Catharine's College, Cambridge before his 1838 ordination as a priest in the Church of England.
 In 1847, he departed his role as a tutor at the University of Cambridge to become vicar in Witton, Norfolk.